On Markowitz's pseudodistance for conformal manifolds: Markowitz hyperbolicity

-The \emph{length} of a chain $\Ccal=(m,(\gamma_k),(s_k),(t_k))$ is defined to be $L(\Ccal)=\rho_I(s_1,t_1)+\dots+\rho_I(s_m,t_m).$ The \emph{Markowitz pseudodistance} between two points $x$ and $y$ is then defined as
+The \emph{length} of a chain $\Ccal=(m,(\gamma_k),(s_k),(t_k))$ is defined to be $L(\Ccal)=d_I(s_1,t_1)+\dots+d_I(s_m,t_m).$ The \emph{Markowitz pseudodistance} between two points $x$ and $y$ is then defined as

 where the infimum runs over all lightlike chains from $x$ to $y$.
-One can check from the definition that $\delta_M$ is a pseudodistance: it is symmetric, satisfies triangular inequality but needs not separate points.
-The main advantage of Markowitz pseudodistance is that it turns conformal maps into contracting maps. \begin{prop} Let $f:M\to N$ be a conformal map.
+From the previous fact, the quantity $\delta_M(x,y)$ is finite for all $x,y\in M$.
+One can check from the definition that $\delta_M$ is a pseudodistance: it is symmetric, satisfies the triangular inequality but need not separate points.
+The main advantage of the Markowitz pseudodistance is that it turns conformal maps into 1-Lipschitz maps. \begin{prop} Let $f:M\to N$ be a conformal map.
 Then, for all $x,y\in M$, one has

-\end{prop} \begin{proof} This follows from the definition of $\delta$, since the image of a lightlike chain from $x$ to $y$ by the map $f$ is a lightlike chain from $f(x)$ to $f(y)$ of same length. \end{proof}
+\end{prop} \begin{proof} This follows from the definition of $\delta$, since the image of a lightlike chain from $x$ to $y$ by the map $f$ is a lightlike chain from $f(x)$ to $f(y)$ of the same length. \end{proof}